Sayrix/Ticket-Bot-Docusaurus/docs/config.md

 	"logs": true,
 	"logsChannelId": "1111111111111111111", // The id of the channel where the logs will be sent

-	"claimButton": true,
+	"closeOption": {

-	"whoCanCloseTicket": "STAFFONLY", // STAFFONLY (roles configured at "rolesWhoHaveAccessToTheTickets") or EVERYONE "closeButton": true, // If false the ticket can be closed only by doing /closes "askReasonWhenClosing": true, // If false the ticket will be closed without asking the reason

-	"createTranscript": true, // If set to true, when the ticket is closed a transcript will be generated and sent in the logs channel
+		"closeButton": true, // If false the ticket can be closed only by doing /closes "dmUser": true, // Whether to DM the user when the ticket is closed "createTranscript": true, // If set to true, when the ticket is closed a transcript will be generated and sent in the logs channel
+		"askReason": true, // If false the ticket will be closed without asking the reason "whoCanCloseTicket": "STAFFONLY", // STAFFONLY (roles configured at "rolesWhoHaveAccessToTheTickets") or EVERYONE "closeTicketCategoryId": "" // The id of the category where a closed ticket will be moved to.
+Leave blank to disable this feature
+	},
 	"uuidType": "uuid", // uuid or emoji

 	"status": {